How long have I been eating a plant-based diet?

 What skincare products do I use?

 I suffer from extremely sensitive skin, therefore I use 100% organic, vegan and eco-friendly skincare products and makeup.
 The makeup brand I use and recommend is INIKA Organics.
+I make my on skincare products.

 What blender and juicer do I use?